Knowledge Base Enabled Semantic Communication: A Generative Perspective: Introduction

 To overcome these roadblocks, semantic knowledge base (KB) is recognized as a promising solution for effective semantic representation.
 Without loss of generality, semantic KB is defined as a well-structured model with powerful processing, memory, and reasoning capabilities to provide rich knowledge in supporting semantic coding and transmission.
 By making concession to computational overhead, semantic KB is foreseen to define a compact search space that standardizes the path for semantic representation, thereby improving the communication efficiency over classical semantic communication.
 In general, a semantic KB comprises three components, including source KB, task KB, and channel KB, which are beneficial to cope with various source modalities, diverse task requirements, and dynamic communication environments, respectively.

 Semantic KB can be seen as a ``catalyst" that reinvigorates the research in semantic communication, whereas its construction from scratch is typically a substantial endeavor.
-Fortunately, the recent astonishing success of large language models, especially the bellwether --- ChatGPT and its variants suggest an opportunity to exploit generative AI models in building semantic KB.
-In particular, by leveraging the superiority in pattern creations, human-like responses, and self-learning abilities, generative AI-empowered semantic KB is expected to undertake a diverse array of tasks and consequently opens up a new research area of \textit{generative semantic communication}.
+Fortunately, the recent astonishing success of large language models, especially the bellwether --- ChatGPT and its variants suggest an opportunity to exploit generative AI (GAI) in building semantic KB.
+In particular, by leveraging the superiority in pattern creations, human-like responses, and self-learning abilities, GAI-empowered semantic KB is expected to undertake a diverse array of tasks and consequently opens up a new research area of generative semantic communication.
+In contrast to the mission of accurately \underline{\textit{recovering}} data from noisy signals in traditional syntactic communication, generative semantic communication seeks to \underline{\textit{generate}} task-oriented contents based on received signals and GAI-empowered semantic KB.
+Hence, it holds great potential to significantly enhance the creativity and flexibility of future 6G wireless networks.

 This article aims to provide a systematic overview on generative semantic communication.
-First, the fundamental principle of semantic KB is introduced along with a comprehensive review of several analogous concepts in the literature.
+First, the fundamental principle of semantic KB is introduced along with a comprehensive review of conventional semantic KBs in the literature.
 A generative semantic communication system is then crystallized, wherein the entire semantic KB is divided into three sub-KBs from the source, task, and channel perspectives.
-The construction methods of the sub-KBs as well as their utilization for semantic coding and transmission are respectively described.
+The construction methods of the three sub-KBs as well as their utilization for semantic coding and transmission are respectively described.
 Finally, interesting topics of research for generative semantic communication are highlighted for future investigation.